Host Agency Not Paying Commissions? Here's What to Do.

 Any time you say the word travel agent and the phrase host agency not paying commissions, it's not good.
 Let’s face it, when a host agency isn't paying commissions, the topic is a complete Debbie Downer.
 While I’m happy to report that this does not happen very frequently, there have been times that a host agency has defaulted on paying travel agents their commissions.
 After all, that's probably why you're popping by here for a visit.

-1. Damage Control Maybe you're just starting out.
+Maybe you're just starting out.
 Maybe you haven't even chosen a host yet.
 If that's you, then just keep on reading dear friend.
-We start of with some damage control strategies for newer agents to keep in consider when choosing a host agency.
+We start off with some damage control strategies for newer agents to keep in consider when choosing a host agency.

 First just let me say that I'm very sorry this has happened to you.
 We've consulted a legal expert to outline concrete steps you can take in order to have the best chances of getting your host to compensate you.